 Double degree students will have access to all facilities and student services provided by the two institutions, including those to assist students in finding accommodation.

-Contents of the Double Degree programme
+Contents of the Double Degree Programme

-Students participating in the Double Degree programme are required to study for at least ____ semesters (or equivalent time) at the partner institution and earn a minimum of ____ (or an equivalent number) credits.
+Students participating in the Double Degree Programme are required to study for at least ____ semesters (or equivalent time) at the partner institution and earn a minimum of ____ (or an equivalent number) credits.

 The academic requirements for the contents of the Double Degree studies undertaken by Double Degree students during the exchange period are set out in detail by the host institution of the Double Degree student and agreed by the home institution.

-These academic requirements, including a list of courses for the students participating in the Double Degree programme, are annually confirmed by ______ and NKUST, as described under § 7.
+These academic requirements, including a list of courses for the students participating in the Double Degree Programme, are annually confirmed by ______ and NKUST, as described under § 7.

 The language of instruction while studying at the partner institution will be ______.